whereby/interns-project/webserver/README.md

 This is a demo web server which is used to demonstrate how we can deploy our Nodejs applications using different AWS services

-## Get started

-1. Pull this repository
-2. Ensure you have Nodejs 20 + yarn installed
-3. In this directory, do `yarn install`
-4. Once all dependencies have installed, do `yarn start` to start the actual server
-5. Visit http://localhost:3000, verify you see `Hello World!`

 ## Environment variables

 `WHEREBY_INTERNS_LOG_DIR` - The directory where the log files should be written.